-Emerson Lehmann joined WSAW/WZAW in June of 2019 as an anchor, reporter and producer for the NewsChannel 7 team.
+Emerson Lehmann joined WSAW/WZAW in June of 2019 as an anchor, reporter and producer for NewsChannel 7 Weekend.
+In November of 2020, Emerson was promoted to co-anchor of the Sunrise 7 morning show.
 Born and raised in Kewaskum, he is happy to be sharing stories in his home state of Wisconsin.

 During his time at NewsChannel 7, Emerson has covered a wide range of stories.